 |Market capitalisation||US$173 million|

 There are currently 2.3 million Heat Biologics shares held short by investors – that's known as Heat Biologics's "short interest".
 This figure is 5.9% down from 2.5 million last month.

 There are a few different ways that this level of interest in shorting Heat Biologics shares can be evaluated.

 Heat Biologics's "short interest ratio" (SIR)

-Heat Biologics's "short interest ratio" (SIR) is the quantity of Heat Biologics shares currently shorted divided by the average quantity of Heat Biologics shares traded daily (recently around 18.2 million).
-Heat Biologics's SIR currently stands at 0.43.
-In other words for every 100,000 Heat Biologics shares traded daily on the market, roughly 430 shares are currently held short.
+Heat Biologics's "short interest ratio" (SIR) is the quantity of Heat Biologics shares currently shorted divided by the average quantity of Heat Biologics shares traded daily (recently around 348794.7761194).
+Heat Biologics's SIR currently stands at 6.7.
+In other words for every 100,000 Heat Biologics shares traded daily on the market, roughly 6700 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Heat Biologics.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Heat Biologics.

 Find out more about how you can short Heat Biologics stock.

 We're not expecting Heat Biologics to pay a dividend over the next 12 months.

 Heat Biologics's shares were split on a 1:7 basis on 10 December 2020.
 So if you had owned 7 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Heat Biologics shares – just the quantity.
 However, indirectly, the new 600% higher share price could have impacted the market appetite for Heat Biologics shares which in turn could have impacted Heat Biologics's share price.